 “I made Jennifer the luckiest woman in Minnesota,” Rusty Gatenby told me Wednesday.

-I do believe Rusty outcried Jennifer during the proposal, viewable at therustygatenbyreview.com.
-Vock did appear surprised when Gatenby pulled out a ring box while their favorite song, “I Won’t Give Up,” was performed by Tim Mahoney, who was being interviewed in the studio about his musical career and Paul McCartney’s upcoming performance at Target Field on Saturday.
+I do believe Rusty outcried Jennifer during the proposal, which is viewable at therustygatenbyreview.com.
+Vock did appear surprised when Gatenby pulled out a ring box, but didn’t get down on one knee, while their favorite song, “I Won’t Give Up” by Jason Mraz, was performed by Tim Mahoney.

-“Oh, my God, are you [indecipherable], honey.
+“Oh, my God, are you [indecipherable] honey.
 Did you all know this was going to happen?”
-Vock asked those in the studio.
+Vock asked those present in the studio.

 My clue of an engagement came after I left Gatenby a Tuesday voice mail, seeking to check the status of an upcoming interview he’s doing onto which I hope to piggyback.

 “Have you seen my next show?
-Watch to the end,” was the phone message Gatenby left in a tone that seemed fraught with subtext.
+Watch to the end,” was the voice-mail message Gatenby left in a tone that seemed fraught with subtext.

 “I don’t know.
-I just look awful when I cry,” Gatenby replied.
+I just look awful when I cry,” Gatenby.

-Having observed no bended knee, Gatenby said, “It was a cramped space.
+Asked about the lack of proposal knee action, Gatenby said “It was a cramped space.
 There are so many things I wish I had done — gotten down on one knee, put the ring on her finger, not lose my composure.”